Overview of Property Co-ownership in Singapore

 Sister vs Brother

-We acted for the sister who was a co-owner with a younger brother.
-They had agreed to invest in the private condo together and rent it out for income to repay the monthly housing loan.
-Aside from a small contribution as downpayment for the condo the brother did not contribute to the monthly housing loan.
-The sister found it unsustainable as she had to pay for the housing loan alone while the younger took the monthly rental for himself.
-This case is currently under-going negotiations, the High Court has given the parties time to try to resolve it amicably without going to a full trial to save legal costs.
+We acted for the sister who was a co-owner with her younger brother.
+Together, they agreed to invest in the private condo and rent it out, using the income generated to repay the monthly housing loan.
+Aside from a small contribution as down payment for the condo, the brother did not contribute to the monthly housing loan.

 Case Study 4: